jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 Payment for research (also called _compensation_ or _incentive_) is important for two reasons: It makes participating more attractive to participants and allows some participants to participate at all, for example if they could not afford to interrupt their usual job for talking to you.

-There are several factors that influence what a fair payment is:
+There are several factors that influence the amount you should pay participants:

 * Time spent with you, time spent with organizing, time spent traveling.
 * Living expenses for the participants: A compensation that is considered just about okay in Swedish city might be considered high in rural India.